-We have reviewed hotels in Victoria, BC in Canada with the best club or executive lounges, to help you decide on the best choice if traveling as a couple, a family or as a single business traveller.
+We have reviewed hotels in Victoria, BC in Canada with the best club or executive lounges, to help you decide on the best choice if traveling as a couple, a family, or as a single business traveler.
 By reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotel I would select as having the best club lounge in Victoria, BC.

 We have already reviewed the best boutique hotels in and around Victoria, British Columbia, to help you decide where to stay on your next vacation and the best luxury hotels in Victoria.
 Now we focus in on the best hotels with executive club lounges in Victoria.

 Victoria, the capital of British Columbia, is located on the southern end of Vancouver Island.
 With abundant parkland, it’s known for outdoor activities.
 Named for Queen Victoria, this garden city is situated in the south of Vancouver Island and is the capital of British Columbia.
 The city is compact and perfect to discover on foot.